FernandoBuGu/BMRF_thesis/README.md

 For validation, the test is a portion of GO terms for which all proteins except a minimum are masked.

 Results.txt (open in R) shows results in 100 experiments.
+For each, I average over 10 replicates.
 The parameters that I have changed are: minGOsize (also a parameter in code https://github.com/jwbargsten/bmrf);
 Whether only Go terms with experimental evidence scores are considered ("1" if so, "0" otherwise);
 Whether only Go terms related to biological processes are considered ("1" if so, "0" otherwise);